 The proceeds of the first African Children’s Choir tour also funded the building of an orphanage back in Kampala from which a second African Children’s Choir was selected.

 And so the story of the Choir’s work began.
-In the early years they would tour principally in United States, Canada and the United Kingdom.
-The proceeds of their tours, and the sponsorship support they would attract, funded a growing program of establishing literacy schools to enable the very neediest children to get a foot up into proper education.
+In the early years, they would tour principally in the United States, Canada, and the United Kingdom.
+The proceeds of their tours, and the sponsorship support they would attract funded a growing program of establishing literacy schools to enable the very neediest children to get a foot up into proper education.

-Meanwhile, the continuing care, education and development of returning Choir children was assured through the proceeds of Choir tours and the generosity of sponsors and donors.
+Meanwhile, the continuing care, education, and development of returning Choir children were assured through the proceeds of Choir tours and the generosity of sponsors and donors.